Information Disclosure and Promotion Policy Design for Platforms: Preliminary Analysis

-Formal proofs of this and subsequent results can be found in Appendix~\ref{sec:proofs}.
-We next describe the key idea of the proof.
-We observe that, conditional on the current promotion policy (as a function of $\phi$ and $p$) and the current belief, the seller's expected revenue in the current period is independent of the history.
-Therefore, a myopic seller's pricing decision at histories with the same belief and promotion policy are identical.
-Hence, if the platform uses a promotion policy $\bA$ where two different histories, $\bar{h}^1,\bar{h}^2 \in \bar{H}_t$, generate the same belief but different continuation values, we can construct a policy $\boldsymbol{\alpha'}$ which generates the same expected continuation value at $\bar h^1$ and $\bar h^2$ by altering $\{\alpha_{t'}\}_{t'=t}^T$.
-We rely on the fact that: $(i)$ the platform can generate the same consumer surplus at both histories because the history affects the myopic Bayesian seller's pricing decisions only through its effect on the seller's belief and the current promotion policy; and $(ii)$ changes to the promotion policy in periods $t,..,T$ do not affect the expected consumer surplus in previous periods.
+\begin{lemma}[Dependence on Histories through Beliefs] Suppose that the seller follows the myopic Bayesian pricing policy $\boldsymbol{\pi^*}$.
+Then, for any $\bA \in \mathcal{A}$, $\sigma \in \Sigma$, there exists a promotion policy $\boldsymbol{\alpha'} \in \mathcal{A}^M$ such that \end{lemma} Formal proofs of Lemma~\ref{lemma:PromotionAsFunctionOfBelief} and subsequent results can be found in Appendix~\ref{sec:proofs}.
+The key idea of the proof is to observe that, in any given period, conditional on the belief $\mu_t$ and the promotion policy in that period~$\alpha_t$ (as a function of $\phi$ and $p$), the seller's expected revenue in that period is independent of the history.
+Therefore, at histories with the same belief and the present promotion policy, the set of optimal prices for a myopic seller is identical.
+As consumer surplus is a function of the posted price, the problem of designing an optimal promotion policy can be framed as a dynamic program in which the policy influences the price and the belief in each period and, importantly, the seller's belief is the only payoff-relevant state information.
+As a result, we can construct an optimal policy that depends only on the history through the seller's belief.

+Moreover, the platform's policy design problem is further simplified when the seller sets prices myopically.
+Specifically, as we show below, it suffices to consider policies that promote the seller with positive probability only if his price matches a set target; such policies are practical to implement as the platform only needs to communicate a single price and the probability of promotion that corresponds to it.\footnote{In many cases these policies are equivalent to threshold policies where the platform communicates the maximum price that is promoted with positive probability and the corresponding probability.}

+\begin{definition}[Single-Price Promotion Policies] Single-price promotion policies are defined as ones that, given any history $h \in \bar{H}_t$, promote at most one price with positive probability in each period.
+We denote the set of single-price promotion policies by $\mathcal{A}^P\subset\mathcal{A}$, formally defined as follows: \end{definition} In addition, let $\Sigma^S$ denote the set of \emph{simple signaling mechanisms} that are based on the reduced set of signals~$\mathcal{S}=\{\phi_L,\phi_H\}$.
+The next proposition establishes that considering single-price promotion policies with simple signaling mechanisms is without loss of optimality.